 Specific guidelines for dosage adjustments in renal impairment are not available; it appears that no dosage adjustments are needed.

 For topical administration to the eyes only.Wash hands prior to and after use.
 Tilt the head back slightly and pull the lower eyelid down with the index finger.
 Squeeze one drop into the conjunctival sac of each eye and gently close eyes for 1—2 minutes.
 Do not blink.Take care to avoid contamination.
 Do not touch the tip of the dropper to the eye, fingertips, or other surface.Instruct patients to remove contact lenses prior to instilling the ophthalmic solution; contact lenses may be reinserted 10 minutes after administration of the ophthalmic solution.If more than 1 topical ophthalmic medication is being used, separate administration by at least 5 minutes.Do not share ophthalmic drops between patients.

-LASTACAFT :- Store between 59 to 77 degrees F
+LASTACAFT :- Discard product if it contains particulate matter, is cloudy, or discolored- Store between 59 to 77 degrees F

 Alcaftadine is contraindicated in patients with a history of hypersensitivity to any component of the product.